 "Moon"

-I've always envisioned Moon displayed within a Japanese-inspired garden, where it would create a powerful dialogue with its surroundings.
-The rough, elemental texture would stand in striking contrast to the controlled elegance of raked gravel, moss-covered stones, and carefully placed flora, reinforcing the sculpture’s themes of duality—chaos and stillness, vastness and intimacy, the seen and the unseen.
+I’ve always envisioned Moon displayed in a Japanese-inspired garden, where it would enter into quiet dialogue with its surroundings.
+The raw, elemental texture would stand in striking contrast to the controlled elegance of raked gravel, moss-covered stones, and carefully placed flora—reinforcing the sculpture’s themes of duality: chaos and stillness, vastness and intimacy, the seen and the unseen.

 H 21.5 x W 29 x D 7 in